moodle/devdocs/general/contentguidelines/02-styleguide/grammar.md

 - For days of the week, use the following abbreviations: Mon, Tues, Weds, Thurs, Fri, Sat, Sun.

+- Try to avoid short dates; but if you use them, use DD/MM/YYYY without any leading zeros.

+> Example: 21/12/1975 or 21/3/2020

 ### Time and time zones

-- Write 'am' and 'pm' always in lowercase, with no space before them and with no periods between the letters.
+- Write 'am' and 'pm' always in lowercase, with a nonbreaking space (&amp;nbsp) before them and with no periods between the letters.

-> Example: 2:00pm, not 2:00 pm
+> Example: 2:00 pm, not 2:00pm

 - For times on the hour, include minutes.

-> Example: 6:00pm, not 6pm
+> Example: 6:00 pm, not 6 pm

+- Use the 12-hour or 24-hour system depending on the audience you're writing for.
+If you're writing for a global audience, use the 24-hour format as it's more clear and consistent.

+- If you're writing about a specific time that affects people worldwide (for example, down time for a site or a deadline for a contest), always include the name of the time zone.
+Or, even better, include more than one time zone.

+> Example: 'The contest will close at 4:00 pm AWST / 10:00 am CEST' and not 'The contest will close at 4:00 pm'.

 ### Numbers, fractions, and units